We have information you must know before you buy the Tahoe.

 The Hybrid model has several distinct characteristics.
 To offset the added weight of the hybrid system (the Hybrid Tahoe weighs about 250 pounds more than a standard Tahoe) and reduce drag, the front end features an aluminum hood and front bumper beam, a lowered air dam, and a slightly larger grille opening to offset the blocked off fog light and tow hook openings and smaller lower air inlets.
 Along the sides, the running boards are tapered front and rear for improved aerodynamics and the wheel flares are slightly reshaped.
 At the back, the rear side pillars, roof spoiler and center high-mounted stoplight have a unique shape, the tailgate is made of aluminum and has fixed glass, and LED tail lights.
 The wheels are more aero efficient and the tires have lower rolling resistance.
 The spare tire and jack have been replaced by a tire inflation kit.
 Hybrids also carry H logos with a printed-circuit board-like center and substantial Hybrid wallpaper along the door sides.

-The Chevy Tahoe instrument panel and center stack are cleanly designed and easy to use.
-The gauge cluster is attractive and informative, dominated by the large, easy-to-read and speedometer in black with blue-green numbers; the tachometer scale ends where redline would otherwise be marked.
+The Chevrolet Tahoe instrument panel and center stack are cleanly designed and easy to use.
+The gauge cluster is attractive and informative, dominated by the large, easy-to-read tachometer and speedometer in black with blue-green numbers; the tachometer scale ends where redline would otherwise be marked.
 Oil pressure, voltage and water temperature gauges are standard, providing data many other vehicles leave to warning lights.

 While largely plastic, the cabin materials are finished well and fit together with tight tolerances.
 With the available leather upholstery, the look is upscale; we find the lighter colors look more luxurious, the black very businesslike.
 Small items storage space is abundant, with a large center console, map pockets in the doors, a big glovebox and a handy tray below the center stack.

 The Hybrid gets a modified instrument panel.
 The tachometer has an AutoStop position between 0 and 1000 rpm to show when the gasoline engine is off but the car is still on, the oil pressure gauge moves to the voltmeter position, and an Economy gauge goes top left.
-In theory this gauge is to give a quick glance indication of how efficiently you're driving, but unlike the others that swing right to show more the economy gauge swings right when you're using the most fuel, not getting the best economy.
+In theory this gauge is to give a quick-glance indication of how efficiently you're driving, but unlike the others that swing right to show more the Economy gauge swings right when you're using the most fuel, not getting the best economy.
 It also doesn't always agree with the screen.

 Hybrids have navigation as standard, in part so you can use the screen (if desired) to watch power flow amongst the gas engine, battery pack and electric motors.
-When you lift off the gas to coast or slow the center screen shows the battery being charged but the economy gauge stays planted in its default center position.
-Only when the brake pedal is pressed does the economy gauge needle move left and the screen shows battery charge.
-The screen display could be distracting, so just keep the economy gauge from swinging right and you'll be efficient.
+When you lift off the gas to coast or slow the center screen shows the battery being charged but the Economy gauge stays planted in its default center position.
+Only when the brake pedal is pressed does the Economy gauge needle move left and the screen shows battery charge.
+The screen display could be distracting, so just keep the Economy gauge from swinging right and you'll be efficient.

 The spacious interior of the Tahoe can be enjoyed from any of the three rows of seats.
 The driver sits up high with a good view of the road; steering wheel/seat/pedal/instrument placement is such that the eye is drawn to right of center.
-With tilt wheel, power seat (with manual backrest on some) and available adjustable pedals most drivers should find a proper, safe driving position.
+With tilt wheel, power seat (with manual backrest adjustment on some) and available adjustable pedals most drivers should find a proper, safe driving position.
 Roof pillars are narrower than on a Hummer but they are still substantial; taller drivers mentioned the top of the left windshield pillar and shorter drivers the pillar behind the right side door and the third-row seat which should be left folded when not occupied.

-Front and second row seats have leg and headroom just slightly larger than Chevy's shorter outside Malibu and Impala sedans, but many inches more in hip and shoulder room that makes three-across in the second row a realistic proposition.
+Front and second row seats have leg and headroom just slightly larger than Chevrolet's shorter outside Malibu and Impala sedans, but many inches more in hip and shoulder room that makes three-across in the second row a realistic proposition.
 It's worth noting that the Hybrid's lighter-weight front seats are also thinner; they don't feel any less comfortable than the standard seats but they add more than an inch to rear seat knee room and we'd like to see them standard everywhere.